 According to this Livestrong article, there is 0.01 gram of lactose per tablespoon, making this small amount of lactose easier to digest than a glass of milk that has 13 grams of lactose.

-Even though butter has low levels of lactose, if you follow a dairy-free diet, you will still want to avoid it.
 If you can tolerate small amounts of lactose and otherwise follow a dairy-free diet, then it might be okay for you to eat it.

 Whatever your decision, know that following your body’s signs and symptoms will help you decide if this food is okay for you to keep in your diet or not.